margo/spec-draft/Margo Edge Interoperability Standard.md

 ### Configuration Requirements

-The Management Interface MUST allow end user configuration of:
+The Management Interface MUST allow end-user configuration of:
 - **Downtime configuration:** Ensures the device's management client is not retrying communication during known downtime.
 Communication errors MUST be ignored during this configurable period.
 - **Polling Interval Period:** Configurable time period indicating the hours in which the device's management client checks for updates to the device's desired state
 - **Polling Interval Rate:** Rate for how frequently the device's management client checks for updates to the device's desired state